-There are four dedicated revenue streams used to fund the local share of projects and services, called Tax District Revenues.
-These four dedicated Tax District Revenue streams, collected in both Durham and Orange Counties, are as follows:
+There are four dedicated revenue streams called Tax District Revenues used to fund the local share of projects and services.
+These four dedicated Tax District Revenue streams, collected in both Durham and Orange counties, are:

 - Article 43: Half-Cent Sales and Use Tax

-- Article 51: Three-Dollar increase to GoTriangle Regional Vehicle Registration Fee
+- Article 51: $3 increase to GoTriangle Regional Vehicle Registration Fee

-- Article 52: Seven Dollar County Vehicle Registration Fee
+- Article 52: $7 County Vehicle Registration Fee